-I am writing to thank you for the acceptance and scholarship offers from XXXX College, but after serious consideration of my options, I have decided to attend YYYYYY College.
+I am writing to thank you for the acceptance and scholarship offers from XXXX College.
+After serious consideration of my options, I have decided to attend YYYYYY College instead.
 I wanted to let you know as soon as I made my decision.

-Thank you again for all your assistance in my college search.
+Thank you again for your assistance in my college search.

 Sincerely [or Wishing You the Best],

-It is possible, although not likely, that you would be called or contacted by a college that you’ve declined.
-They may want to know the reasons for your decline.
+It’s possible, although not likely, that a college you decline will call you.
+They may want to know the reasons for your decision.
 This is often very helpful information to the admissions office as they refine their recruitment process.
-While you are not obligated to tell them your reasons, if you choose to do so, you.
-In most cases, you can be very general (larger financial award from another school, geographic location, etc.).
-If you had any unpleasant experience at a college, this would be a time to let them know.
+You are not obligated to tell them your reasons, but you may choose to do so.
+In most cases, you can give a general response (larger financial award from another school, geographic location, etc.).
+If you had an unpleasant experience at a college, this would be a time to let them know.

 Need support during your college search?
 My College Planning Team offers academic and financial services to help you get into — and pay for — your first-choice school.
 Schedule a free consultation to learn more.